vkrishnam/SteeringAngle_BehaviorCloning_P3/README.md

 Epoch 3/3
 23406/23406 [==============================] - 129s - loss: 0.0637 - acc: 0.0329 - val_loss: 0.0492 - val_acc: 0.8070
 ```
-Another 3 epoch of further fine tuning is only done with the track#2 data, which further reinforces the track#2 details into model and also to compensate for the lack of enough data samples as compared to the track#1 data.
+Another 3 epochs of further fine tuning is done with the track#2 data only, which further reinforces the track#2 details into model and also to compensate for the lack of enough data samples as compared to the track#1 data.

 The final model is able to successfully run on both tracks with the speed set to 9 mph.
 Also to note, the simulator window dimensions had to kept at minimum for the lack of enough PC resources.